 No Guarantees Of A Higher Stock Price

-It is not predictable when or if the company stock price will rise above your purchase price.
-You are not required to sell your share at a predetermined price or time.
+It is not predictable when or if the company stock price will rise above your purchase price, and you are not required to sell your share at a predetermined price or time.
 However, you may want to cash out your shares for greater liquidity to buy a home or pay for your child’s college education.

 Consider making only the purchases you can afford.